-Your new vehicle comes with a maintenance free ACDelco® battery.
+Your vehicle has a maintenance free battery.
 When it is time for a new battery, get one that has the replacement number shown on the original battery's label.
-We recommend an ACDelco® battery.
+We recommend an ACDelco® replacement battery.
 See Engine Compartment Overview on page 5-12 for battery location.